What is Chemical Kinetics?

 - It can be zero.

-For students who wish to know more by practicing with sample questions with solved answers, they could do so by visiting the NCERT solutions for Chemical Kinetics.
+For students who wish to know more by practising with sample questions with solved answers, they could do so by visiting the NCERT solutions for Chemical Kinetics.